gaearon/overreacted.io/src/pages/my-wishlist-for-hot-reloading/index.md

 * **A runtime error introduced during hot reloading should not propagate.** If you make a mistake in one component, it shouldn’t break your whole app.
 In React, this is usually solved by error boundaries.
 However, they are too coarse for the countless typos we make while editing.
 I should be able to make and fix runtime errors while I work on a component without its siblings or parents unmounting.
 However, errors that *don’t* happen during hot reload (and are legitimate bugs in my code) should go to the closest error boundary.

 * **Preserve own state unless it’s clear the developer doesn’t want to.** If you’re just tweaking styles, it’s frustrating for the state to reset on every edit.
 On the other hand, if you just changed the state shape or the initial state, you’ll often prefer it to reset.
 By default we should try our best to preserve state.
-But if it leads to an error during hot reload, this is often a sign some assumption has changed, so we should should reset state and *retry* rendering in that case.
+But if it leads to an error during hot reload, this is often a sign some assumption has changed, so we should reset state and *retry* rendering in that case.
 Commenting things out and back in is common so it’s important to handle that gracefully.
 For example, removing Hooks *at the end* shouldn’t reset state.

 * **Discard state when it’s clear the developer wants to.** In some cases we can also proactively detect that the user wants to reset.
 For example, if the Hook order changed, or if primitive Hooks like `useState` change their initial state type.
 We can also offer a lightweight annotation that you can use to force a component to reset on every edit.
 Such as `// !` or some similar convention that’s fast to add and remove while you focus on how component mounts.